StuPro-TOSCAna/TOSCAna/CONTRIBUTING.md

 - `misc/<name>` - A branch containing something thats not covered in the above categories

 ## Pull Requests
-Any major changes to existing or the addition of new features or artifacts should be done through pull requests or PRs.
+Any major changes to existing or the addition of new features or artifacts should be done through pull requests.

 ### Working on a Pull Request
-PRs with unfinished features should have a [WIP] tag at the beginning of their title.
+PRs with unfinished features should have a **[WIP]** tag at the beginning of their title.
 This shows that this feature is still in progress and not ready to be merged.

 ### Reviewing a Pull Request
 When a feature is considered finished it is necessary to get a **review**.
-To get a review remove the [WIP] tag and assign reviewers.
-If they submitted a review react to their changes and update your feature.
-A Pull Request is ready to merge if the reviewers approved it.
+To get a review, remove the **[WIP]** tag and assign reviewers, also move the pull request to the ZenHub `Review/QA`.
+If the reviewers submitted their review react to their comments and update your feature.
+A pull request is ready to merge if the reviewers approved it.

 ### Prepare a Pull Request
 Before a pull request can be merged, it must fulfill the criteria specified in the [Definition of Done](/docs/dev/dod.md).

-The aim of the following steps is to create a **single commit**.
+The goal of the following steps is to get a single commit, containing all differences between the `master` branch and the branch of the pull request.

 Steps to prepare the pull request (reference [Winery - Prepare a Pull Request](https://eclipse.github.io/winery/dev/ToolChain#github---prepare-pull-request)):
+> Note: If you forked our repository you have to replace `origin` with `upstream`

 1. `git fetch origin` - fetches all updates from origin.
 2. `git merge origin/master` - merges all the updates from the origin into the local branch.
 3. If there are any merge conflicts then resolve them.